Hate crime

 What can I do if I’ve been a victim or witness of hate crime?

-- Report it to Riverside Scotland – contact us if you have been affected by hate crime.
+Please contact us if you’ve been affected by hate crime.
 Our tenants are responsible for ensuring they, their household and visitors don’t harass others.

-If you report an incident to us we will ask for the details and discuss any immediate action that needs to be taken.
+If you report a hate incident to us we will ask for the details and discuss any immediate action that needs to be taken.
+If you want us to investigate we’ll interview you to get all the details and then agree an ‘action plan’.